top of page

 What if I pass away without any form of estate planning?

-If you pass away without a Will ("intestate"), the state will decide who gets distributed your assets, without considering your wishes.
+If you pass away without a Will ("intestate"), the state will decide the distribution of your assets, without considering your wishes.
 In addition, the state will also decide how best to care for any minor or disabled children that you leave behind.

 What if I have already created an estate plan for myself and my family?